-#12: Creatives, Money and Making a Difference- How to Find Balance
+#12: Being a Creative, Money and Making a Difference- How to Find Balance

 Until I started my own business, I had little interest in that topic.
 I’ve always been an ‘arty’ type, involved in music, dancing, acting, scriptwriting, theatre and film directing.
 Later, my job was to teach, to educate, to support.

 None of these activities had much connection with money-making.
 Earning money was a necessity, not a goal.
 The mission for me was always some form of self-expression, storytelling as well as job satisfaction and (especially in teaching) having a positive impact on somebody’s life.